Cyber Defense

 Syllabus

-The syllabus is available through Simple Syllabus: EECS 465 Syllabus (Spring 2025).
+The syllabus is available through Simple Syllabus: EECS 465 Syllabus (Fall 2025).
 Check the syllabus frequently since its content is subject to change throughout the semester.

-Announcements: You are responsible for all announcements we make in class, over Canvas and/or email, such as information about assignments, changes in the syllabus, etc.
+Announcements: You are responsible for all announcements we make in class (lectures and labs), over Canvas, and/or email.
+Announcements may include information about assignments, changes in the syllabus, etc.

 Schedule